anquanscan/sec-tools/README.md

 [Termux-Os](https://github.com/Bhai4You/Termux-Os): All in One Termux Os..!!
 (New)
 [Pattern-scanner-for-OSX](https://github.com/gabsens/Pattern-scanner-for-OSX): Grabs important CSGO offsets on OSX using pattern-scanning
 [AR150-WiFiPineapple](https://github.com/xchwarze/AR150-WiFiPineapple): Converting your AR150 to a Wifi Pineapple NANO
 [Tivoli-Madness](https://github.com/VoidSec/Tivoli-Madness): Advisory for CVE-2020-28054 & stack based buffer overflow in IBM Tivoli Storage Manager
+[malware-is-fun-UwU](https://github.com/Kn07-1/malware-is-fun-UwU): some stuff i find on my honeypots when im board don't use this for stupid shit plz if ya don it aint my fault